-For instance, during the examination of the Holocene and the Pleistocene sedimentation rates (Figure 6), we noticed that one sediment core (PG1228) had an extremely high mean sedimentation rate for the Holocene dataset in Undatable.
+For instance, during the examination of the Holocene and the Pleistocene sedimentation rates (Fig. 6), we noticed that one sediment core (PG1228) had an extremely high mean sedimentation rate for the Holocene dataset in Undatable.
 Similar to the second case study ("Inconsistent sequence" - CS2), we found scattered age data points for this sediment core, which influenced the modeling process of Undatable.
 Further, the result then affected our combined model by increasing the overall sedimentation rate for the Holocene in this core.
 However, LANDO identified the Undatable model as an outlier based on the lithology established through independent TOC proxy data.
-The optimized model then agreed well with the original publication by Andreev et al. (2003), which further increased the validity of our approach.
-Our findings suggest that high-resolution proxy data should accompany geochronological studies to enable a more concise and realistic assessment of the development of sedimentation rates over time in high latitude lake systems.
+The optimized model then agreed well with the original publication by Andreev et al. (2003a), which further increased the validity of our approach.
+Our findings suggest that high-resolution proxy data should ac-